citizenwallet/indexer/README.md

 ## Intro

 A smart contract node indexes smart contract transfer events and exposes an API to query them.
-The indexed data is stored into sqlite dbs (1 per contract + token id).
+The indexed data is stored into sqlite dbs (1 per contract + token id + chain id).

 The purpose is to make it easier and faster to query event data.